JohnstonLab/OMMI/README.md

 # OMMI - Optical Multi-Modal Imaging
-This software enables low cost multi-wavelengh imaging using [cyclops LED drivers](https://open-ephys.org/cyclops) and any scientific camera compatible with µManager 2 and has a pin out signalling frame capture.
-Additional a [labjack](https://labjack.com/products/u3-hv) enables simultaneous acquisition of additional signals such as respiration or other stimulus events.
+This software enables low cost multi-wavelengh imaging using [cyclops LED drivers](https://open-ephys.org/cyclops) and any scientific camera compatible with µManager 2 that has a pin out signalling frame capture.
+Additionaly a [labjack](https://labjack.com/products/u3-hv) enables simultaneous acquisition of auxiliary signals such as respiration or stimulus events.

 An example use case is shown below: The response map for the olfactory receptor neurons synapsing in glomeruli in the olfactory bulb (measured with intrinsic signal optical imaging) and for the interneurons which are labelled with GCaMP6 ( measured with fluorescent imaging).
 The traces to the right show the response of 3 different glomeruli with the respiration signal shown below.